sneha-belkhale/Troop/README.md

 Secure Troop is a fork off of [Troop](https://github.com/Qirky/Troop/), which includes the real-time collaborative functionality of Troop, but in a secure environment.
 Essentially, it runs all python executable commands from FoxDot in a docker container, keeping the host machine safe from any malicious commands executed by other collaborators.
 The container will then send OSC messages to SuperCollider through the established localhost connection.

+This was setup so that we can run a permanent server for anyone to join and jam together :)

 Currently Secure Troop only works with FoxDot.

 ## Getting Started